 If you’ve only just come across the term, welcome to the club!
 BTU stands for British Thermal Unit, and is the standard way to work out how much heat output is required to keep your room warm.

-If you remember any of your science lessons in school, or actually want to know the technical detail, 1 BTU is equal to 1055 joules, and is the amount of energy needed to heat 1lb of water by 1°F. Make sense?
+If you remember any of your science lessons in school or actually want to know the technical detail, 1 BTU is equal to 1055 joules and is the amount of energy needed to heat 0.45kg (1lb) of water by -17°C (1°F).
+Make sense?

 In simple terms, the higher the BTU, the greater the heat output.
-For example, our Lava double radiator 1600 x 480 has a BTU output of 5618, meaning it is suitable for heating very large rooms.
-Whereas our Dorchester heated towel rail 700 x 400 has a BTU output of 414, meaning it really is only suitable for keeping towels warm, not for heating a whole room.
+For example, the Tate anthracite grey double vertical radiator has a BTU output of 5618, meaning it is suitable for heating very large rooms.
+Whereas the Winchester heated towel rail 700 x 400 has a BTU output of 431, meaning it really is only suitable for keeping towels warm, not for heating a whole room.

 Buy heating with a BTU output that is too high for your room, and you’ll literally be burning extra cash on unnecessary energy bills.
 Buy one with a BTU output that is too low, and you simply won’t get enough heat, meaning you’ll have it cranked up to maximum the whole time.
 So it's important you know how to calculate the BTU for your room.